SUSTAINABLE BUILDINGS

 1. Develop and implement a Hazardous Materials Management Program

-• Inventory of all building materials known or presumed to contain asbestos, Suggested Lead, PCBs, silica, and mercury etc.
+• Inventory of all building materials known or presumed to contain asbestos, lead, PCBs, silica, and mercury etc.

 • Describe how to safely store chemical products in accordance with product Safety Data Sheets and remove asbestos or PCB-containing materials from the building